andyduke/simplytics/packages/simplytics/README.md

 ### Your own analytics service class

-To create your own class for the analytics service, you need to extends the `SimplyticsAnalyticsInterface` interface.
+To create your own class for the analytics service, you need to extend the `SimplyticsAnalyticsInterface` interface.

 Here is an example implementation of an analytics service class for **Firebase Analytics** (but you can use a pre-built class from the [simplytics_firebase](https://pub.dev/packages/simplytics_firebase) package):
 ```dart